otam-mato/nodejs_mysql_web_app_docker/README.md

 </p>
 <br><br>

-Finally, we push the app images to AWS ECR registry.
+Finally, we push the app images to AWS ECR repository.
-This is AWS CLI command connects you to ECR registry.
+This is AWS CLI command connects you to ECR repository.
 After completion you get a message with the result of login:
 ```
 aws ecr get-login-password \
 --region us-east-1 | docker login --username AWS \